Network Licensing

 Configuring a Network License Server in Linux

-The lmadmin GUI-based License Server Manager can also be configured on servers running Red Hat Enterprise Linux 7.
+The lmadmin GUI-based License Server Manager can also be configured on servers running Red Hat Enterprise Linux 7 or Red Hat Enterprise Linux 8.
 As on Windows servers, lmadmin on Linux provides full license management capabilities together with a web-based, administrative GUI.
 Linux lmadmin also supports a GUI client connection over either HTTP or HTTPS.

 The lmadmin License Server Manager is designed to: